marcoantonetti/Web-Design-Short-Proyects/README.md

 Now that I have experience with CSS and HTML I will add java script in future proyects.
 I learned JS and got 2 certifications, I will use it in my proyects to make them dynamic.

-Finally I will learn REACT to solidigy my front-end capacities.
+Finally I will learn REACT to solidify my front-end capacities.

 I will also learn SQL to have some database knowledge.